Chemotherapy for Testicular Cancer

 There are many ways to control problems.
 In some cases, the drugs can be changed to lessen how they make you feel.
 The earlier these problems are brought up to your doctor, the more likely they will be controlled.

-High-dose chemotherapy and stem cell tranplant for testicular cancer.
+High-dose chemotherapy and stem cell transplant for testicular cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/testicular-cancer/treating/high-dose-chemo-stem-cell.html.
-Updated May 17, 2018.
-Accessed October 30, 2018.
+Accessed October 1, 2020.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.